nyx-space/nyx/README.md

 [**Empowering flight dynamics engineers with open-source software**][website]

 Nyx is revolutionizing the field of flight dynamics engineering as a powerful, open-source tool for mission design and orbit determination.
 From trajectory optimization to orbit estimation, Nyx is built for speed, automation, and scalability.
-It dramatically reduces simulation time compared to commercial products, and integrates seamlessly into automated workflows across various platforms.

 **Nyx has proven mission-critical reliability, already contributing to the success of three lunar missions.**